OCOCA Information for Providers

 • Within thirty calendar days following notification of the patient's death from use of a prescribed medication, or any other cause, the attending provider shall submit any follow-up information to the documentation required to the department of health.

-The consulting physician must:
+The consulting provider must:

 • Examine the patient and his or her relevant medical records